-Radha is said not to have existed in physical form; Radha is the representation of pure bliss of consciousness of Lord Krishna himself.
+Radha is said not to have existed in physical form; Radha represents the pure bliss of consciousness of Lord Krishna himself.

-As per Devi Bhagwat Purana, Adi Parashakti (Yog Maya) was born from the centre between the eyebrows of Lord Krishna.
-The very same Yog Maya divided herself into two parts, right part became Radha (or consciousness and also represents soul of every living being) and left part became Laxmi (which represents matter and the world)
+As per Devi Bhagwat Purana, Adi Parashakti (Yog Maya) was born from the center between the eyebrows of Lord Krishna.
+The very same Yog Maya divided herself into two parts, the right part became Radha (or consciousness and also represents the soul of every living being), and the left part became Lakshmi (which represents matter and the world)

 If we look into the Vedic Version -the full manifestation of the Godhead is a male and a female – Radha and Krishna.
 Radha is the female aspect of God.
 They are one as the energetic and the energy.
 Radha is Krishna’s energy of bliss, meaning that all bliss in the world, both spiritual and material bliss comes from Radharani or Her distortion, Maya.

 There is only a little evidence about the existence of Radha in Hindu Texts.
 But the Divine Love of Radha and Krishna during his Boyhood was popularised much later during the Bhakti movement of the Medival period, like Gita Govinda Mahakavya by Sri Jayadeva Kavi.

 It focuses more on the devotion of Radha as the prime devotee and her love for Krishna.
 It speaks of Radha’s pain of separation while Krishna is away and their final reunion.
 This is to signify the untiring love and desire the Atma (spirit) needs to have towards Paramatma (Supreme Soul) for their Union.